patrykpilek/apis-php/README.md

   - convert database booleans to boolean literals in the JSON
   - [PDOStatement: fetch](https://www.php.net/manual/en/pdostatement.fetch.php)
   - show an individual record
+  - respond with 404 if the resource with the specified ID is not found
 - [ ] Create a RESTful API: create, update and delete individual resources
 - [ ] API key authentication
 - [ ] An introduction to authentication using access tokens